Dev8683/pvsneslibwiki/Roadmap.md

 	- add a function to remove comments in C source file (// ou /* */)
 	- add a function to detect include in C files then parse them
 	- manage implicit declaration of const array (const char a[] = {3,3}) on one or multiple lines
-- solve the segmentation fault wich appears in tcc when using it in linux OS without the -m32 flag (requirement to have 64b version)
+- solve the segmentation fault wich appears in tcc when using it without the -m32 flag (requirement to have 64b version).
+Try to apply these 2 update manually to see if it works :
+** cleanup: stop abuse of sym->c for #define tokenstreams** : https://github.com/adorad/tcc/commit/bed17847bdfa872e219a12237e06df83e464bdba
+** cleanup: stop abuse of sym->r for inline functions ** : https://github.com/adorad/tcc/commit/d0b432ab38b09cd167d8a8065ffe1e14878d6e2d?diff=split

 # Medium priority: